-Whether you love listening to classical music or jazz, sipping on wine, or hitting the slopes, there’s a festival in Austria to satisfy all tastes.
+Whether you love listening to classical music or jazz, sipping on wine, or hitting the slopes, there are festivals in Austria to satisfy all tastes in 2023.

 Festivals in Austria are among the most prestigious in the world, attracting millions of visitors from across the globe each year.
 But while these popular events offer a full spectrum of cultural celebrations, music is, of course, a mainstay.
 As such, there are numerous festivals celebrating local composers such as Liszt and Mozart as well as more contemporary styles.
 That said, there are also major film celebrations, theater showcases, and events that bring together all the art disciplines.
 And then there are the more eclectic festivals that celebrate the quirks of Austria’s rich culture and history.